Thinkersbluff/CR-6_Klipper/README.md

 ## How to Install the Fluidd or Mainsail Klipper package onto the Pi:

-You can burn the FLuidd or Mainsail Klipper image to an SDcard usng the Raspberry Pi Imager application, as described here:
+You can burn the Fluidd or Mainsail Klipper image to an SDcard usng the Raspberry Pi Imager application, as described here:
 * https://www.raspberrypi.org/documentation/installation/installing-images/

 In the Raspberry pi Imager click **Chose OS** - **Use Custom** and select the just downloaded image.
 The rest of the install procedure is the same as on the raspberry page.